samsonovss/ESPHome-Treadmill-FTMS/README.md

 ```

 ## Future Plans
-- FTMS standard support for Kinomap and iFit compatibility.
-- Interactive elevation maps and new training programs.
+- Add interactive elevation maps and new training programs.
-- Display with a user-friendly interface.
+- Develop a display with a user-friendly interface.
-- Auto-incline support in Zwift.
+- Enable auto-incline support in Zwift.
-- All-in-one board design for easier assembly.
+- Design an all-in-one board for easier assembly.
-- ESPHome component for seamless ecosystem integration.
+- Create an ESPHome component for seamless ecosystem integration.
-- Distance sensor (for button-free speed control).
+- Integrate a distance sensor for button-free speed control.
-- MQTT data transmission (for integration beyond Home Assistant).
+- Implement MQTT data transmission for broader integration.
-- Web interface for control without Home Assistant integration.
+- Build a web interface for control without Home Assistant.

 ## Authors
 Created by [@samsonovss](https://t.me/samsonovss) in collaboration with Grok, an AI developed by xAI.